mholling/nswtopo/README.markdown

 * vegetation: the base vegetation layer representing dense- and medium-crown forest; not particularly good quality and I recommend replacing this layer with one of your own, derived from an aerial imagery layer
 * labels: contains labels for all roads, watercourse, contours, homesteads etc in black; these are all combined in one layer so as to avoid overlap of labels
 * contours: regular and index contours (also contains hashed depression contours, if any exist), in brown
-* ancillary-contours: any ancillary contours that may exist, in brown
+* ancillary-contours: any ancillary contours that may exist, in dashed brown
 * watercourses: watercourse lines, with single-pixel lines representing intermittent watercourses and thicker lines representing perennial watercourses, in blue
 * water-areas: areas of water in rivers, lakes and larger dams, in light blue
 * water-area-boundaries: boundaries of water areas, in blue
 * water-areas-intermittent: intermittent or mostly-dry water areas, in dotted light blue
 * water-areas-intermittent-boundaries: boundaries of intermittent or mostly-dry water areas, in blue
+* tank-areas: large outdoor water storage areas, in light blue
+* tank-area-boundaries: boundaries of large outdoor water storage areas, in blue
 * dams: smaller farm dams and other small water points, represented as blue squares
 * water-tanks: water tanks, represented as light blue circles
 * ocean: ocean areas, in light blue